INTERVIEWING

 Stories from your past about how you made things better, go along way making you appear valuable.

-- What is your greatest strength?
+• What is your greatest strength?
 Select strengths, skills, and competencies that are relevant to the job—based on keywords you have extracted from the job advert and provide examples of how you’ve demonstrated these skills in past roles.
 Remember to be honest about your strengths and make your examples specific.

-- What are your weaknesses?
+• What are your weaknesses?
 For this question, be sure to relate a genuine area of improvement but frame it in a way that demonstrates you are being proactive in addressing the weakness.
-Highlight the steps you’ve taken to overcome this weakness, and ensure the one you select is not a dealbreaker for the hiring manager.
+Highlight the steps you’ve taken to overcome this weakness, and ensure the one you select is not a deal-breaker for the hiring manager.

-- How do you handle criticism?
+• How do you handle criticism?
 Provide an example of how you applied feedback (criticism) to improve your performance, and what the positive outcome was.

 Describe the situation that required the feedback.

-Explain the feedback that was given to you
+– Explain the feedback that was given to you

-Describe how you implemented the feedback
+– Describe how you implemented the feedback

-Share the result of the change you made.
+– Share the result of the change you made.

-Reflect on the experience - Why should we hire you?
+• Why should we hire you?
 Closely study the job description, and summarize your key skills, relevant career accomplishments to date, and education, and how they align with the job requirements.
-Finish you comments with the phrase “I think I am be a good fit for this position.”
+Finish your comments with the phrase “I think I am be a good fit for this position.”

 Winding Down the Interview

 After a time the interview will wind down.
-Often it will end with the question “do you have any questions for me?“
+Often it will end with the question “do you have any questions for me?

 At this point if you have questions about the way they do things at their business, or what business hours are on hoildays, you should ask them.